Becoming a Network Provider:

 So, let’s say you want to join a provider panel.
 Where do you start?

 - Must you wait two years?
 It’s true that many plans say they won’t accept you until you have been licensed two (or more) years.
 However, don’t let this stop you from applying.
 Many plans don’t have this restriction.
-And a plan may land a new employer account and need to add providers quickly and unexpectedly, and may dig into their rejected application file, and send you an invitation to join.
+And a plan may land a new employer account and need to add providers quickly and unexpectedly, may dig into their rejected application file, and send you an invitation to join.
 Also, exceptions may be made if you have a needed skill, specialty, language fluency, location, etc.

 - Get a list of insurance plans.
-If you are a California provider, contact me — I am able to provide you with an address list of almost 60 insurance plans and EAP plans, in mailing label format — go to my online store to purchase.
+If you are a California provider, I can provide an address list of 60 insurance plans and EAP plans that operate in California, in mailing label format — go to my online store to purchase.
 In other states, your state professional organization or state Department of Insurance may be able to provide you with such a list, or have one on their website.

 - Develop a letter of interest and resume that is specifically targeted to insurance plans, that highlights the kind of experience and specialties you have that a plan would be looking for.
-(For help creating a dynamic targeted resume and interest letter that will make plans take a second look at you, plus an application strategy, schedule a consultation with me.
+(For help creating a dynamic targeted letter of interest that will make plans take a second look at you, plus an application strategy, schedule a consultation with me.
 As part of that consultation, I’ll give you a sample letter of interest you can use as a model).

 - Use your time effectively.
-While you can call each plan, or visit their Web site to see if they accept online applications, these approaches aren’t usually too fruitful — often you will just be told they are not accepting applications.
-If you want to limit the time you spend on this project, do a blanket mailing, submitting your resume and letter of interest by mail to all plans on your list, even if you haven’t heard of them, and even if they say they are full.
+If you have phone numbers, you can call each plan, or visit their Web site to see if they accept online applications.
+However, these approaches aren’t usually too fruitful — often you will just be told they are not accepting applications.
+If you want to limit the time you spend on this project, do a blanket mailing, submitting your letter of interest by mail to all plans on your list, even if you haven’t heard of them, and even if they say they are full.
 In other words, spread the net wide instead of only reaching out to the one or two plans you want to be on.
 If you are sent an application, you can ask any questions you may have at that time.